Morai Logistics raises $22,420 in support of cancer research and development by marching with members of the community at the 2018 Relay for Life.

 This advanced method of understanding and identifying appropriate treatment protocol has shown a considerable advantage in preventing specific cancers.
 Therefore, it’s important to recognize the impact this growing market will have on healthcare supply chain management.

-In addition, the transportation of medication is ‘time and temperature’ sensitive, which places a critical importance on ensuring ‘cold chain is virtually error-free’.
+transportation of medication is ‘time and temperature’ sensitive, which places a critical importance on ensuring ‘cold chain is virtually error-free’.
 When multiple medications are shipped together but require different temperatures, certain challenges may arise.
 The facilitation of personalized medication creates an intricate shipment lifecycle going from manufacturer to production facility to the patient.
 However, research also explains that the same third party logistics providers (3PL) run throughout the entire service.
 For logistics companies, this means recognizing their vital role in facilitating the personalized medication market.
+Community of Change

 Morai Logistics is passionately dedicated to supporting cancer research and development.
 As a North American leader in supply chain and logistics, we understand the important role 3PLs play as a partner and advocate for the safe and efficient transport of personalized medication.
 Our participation in community events, such as Relay for Life, is one of the many ways our company stands with those affected by cancer.
 Together, our energetic and passionate team raised $22,420 this year in honour of an incredible cause!